Come Fly with Me

 Tapejara wellnhoferi

-Tall, backward-curving bony crest, likely colorful and display-oriented.42
+Tall, backward-curving bony crest, likely colorful and display-oriented.42: Go to reference 42 at the end of the page

 Reconstruction of Thalassodromeus standing in shallow water with large wings folded, dark red and orange head crest, and a black and white feather-like body, with a dragonfly flying above